-Federal Regulatory/ Statutory References Requirement State Regulatory, Statutory, and Policy References and Citations for Each Section 1.
-Services Description and Oversight 471(e)(1) A. SERVICES.
-The state agency provides the following services or programs for a child and the parents or kin caregivers of the child when the need of the child, such a parent, or such a caregiver for the services or programs are directly related to the safety, permanence, or well-being of the child or to preventing the child from entering foster care: 1.
-MENTAL HEALTH AND SUBSTANCE ABUSE PREVENTION AND TREATMENT SERVICES.-Mental health and substance abuse prevention and treatment services provided by a qualified clinician for not more than a 12-month period that begins on any date described in paragraph (3) of Section 471(e) with respect to the child.
-2. IN-HOME PARENT SKILL-BASED PROGRAMS.-In-home parent skill-based programs for not more than a 12-month period that begins on any date described in paragraph (3) of Section 471(e) with respect to the child and that include parenting skills training, parent education, and individual and family counseling.
-SOP 3.4 Initial In Home Planning Conference SOP 6.1 Family Preservation Program (FPP) SOP 6.2 Kentucky Strengthening Ties and Empowering Parents (KSTEP) SOP 6.3 Sobriety Treatment and Recovery Teams (START) 471(e)(5)(B)(i) B. OUTCOMES.
+Federal Regulatory/ Statutory References 1 Requirement State Regulatory, Statutory, and Policy References and Citations for Each Section 1.
+Services Description and Oversight 1 471(e)(1) The state agency provides the following services or programs for a child and the parents or kin caregivers of the child when the need of the child, such a parent, or such a caregiver for the services or programs are directly related to the safety, permanence, or well-being of the child or to preventing the child from entering foster care: 1.
+MENTAL HEALTH AND SUBSTANCE ABUSE PREVENTION SOP 3.4 Initial In Home Planning Conference SOP 6.1 Family Preservation Program (FPP) SOP 6.2 Kentucky Strengthening Ties and Empowering Parents (KSTEP) SOP 6.3 Sobriety Treatment and Recovery Teams (START) 471(e)(5)(B)(i) B. OUTCOMES.
 The state agency provides services and programs specified in paragraph 471(e)(1) is expected to improve specific outcomes for children and families.
 Contractual agreements between DCBS and private providers addressing 471(e)(5)(B)(iii)(I)- (IV) 471(e)(4)(B) C. PRACTICES.
 With respect to the title IV-E prevention services and programs specified in subparagraphs (A) and (B) of paragraph 471(e)(1), information on the specific practices state plans to use to provide the services or programs, including a description of- SOP 6.1 Family Preservation Program (FPP) SOP 6.2 Kentucky Strengthening Ties and Empowering Parents (KSTEP)

-SOP 6.3 Sobriety Treatment and Recovery Teams (START)
+SOP 6.3 Sobriety Treatment and Recovery Teams (START) -- ---

-Statutory references refer to the Social Security Act.
+1 Statutory references refer to the Social Security Act.
 Regulatory references refer to Title 45 of the Code of Federal Regulations (CFR).

-Federal Regulatory/ Statutory References Requirement State Regulatory, Statutory, and Policy References and Citations for Each the services or programs selected by the state, and whether the practices used are promising, supported, or well- supported; how the state plans to implement the services or programs will be continuously monitored to ensure fidelity to the practice model and to determine outcomes achieved and how information learned from the monitoring will be used to refine and improve practices; How the state selected the services or programs; the target population for the services or programs; an assurance that each prevention or family service or program provided by the state meets the requirements at section 471(e)(4)(B) of the Act related to trauma-informed service-delivery (states must submit Attachment III for each prevention or family service or program); and how each service or program provided will be evaluated.
+Federal Regulatory/ Statutory References 1 Requirement State Regulatory, Statutory, and Policy References and Citations for Each the services or programs selected by the state, and whether the practices used are promising, supported, or well-supported; how the state plans to implement the services or programs, including how implementation of the services or programs will be continuously monitored to ensure fidelity to the practice model and to determine outcomes achieved and how information learned from the monitoring will be used to refine and improve practices; How the state selected the services or programs; the target population for the services or programs; an assurance that each prevention or family service or program provided by the state meets the requirements at section 471(e)(4)(B) of the Act related to trauma-informed service-delivery (states must submit Attachment III for each prevention or family service or program); and how each service or program provided will be evaluated.
 Attachment III SOP 6.1 Family Preservation Program (FPP) SOP 6.2 Kentucky Strengthening Ties and Empowering Parents (KSTEP) SOP 6.3 Sobriety Treatment and Recovery Teams (START) KRS Chapter 45A MOU agreement between DCBS and the Office of Health Data and Analytics for completion of evaluation of family first implementation in Kentucky and for the TF- CBT intervention.